sugarcrm/thorn/Docs.md

 `THORN_VERBOSE=2` is intended for those developing Thorn itself and is not intended for users.

-Before commiting tests, **please ensure you run them with THORN_VERBOSE=1** so you can be sure you are making the HTTP requests and getting the responses back that you expect.
+Before commiting tests, **please ensure you run them with THORN_VERBOSE=1** so you can be sure you are making the HTTP requests and getting the responses back that you .

 [chakram]: http://dareid.github.io/chakram/
 [chakram API]: https://dareid.github.io/chakram/jsdoc/module-chakram.html